About SoDo NRZ

 Agendas and Minutes (Note, if there are no minutes for a given meeting date, then there was no quorum and no minutes were taken, or there was no quorum at the next meeting, so the prior meeting minutes could not be voted on.)

-State Rep for our district (4) is Julio Concepcion
+State Representative for our District (4) is Julio Concepcion

 Find your election polling place (aka "where do I vote")